Jaseci-Labs/jaseci/docs/docs/jsctl/a-simple-workflow-for-tinkering.md

 # A simple workflow for Tinkering

-As you get to know Jaseci and Jac, you’ll want to try things and tinker a bit.
+As you get to know `Jaseci` and `Jac`, you’ll want to try things and tinker a bit.

 In this section, we’ll get to know how `jsctl` can be used as the main platform for this play.